 - The Virtual academy: This is the most important part during the selection process, so make sure to do your best.

 - Take some risk to standout: Show your passion for the industry, your enthusiasm and your leadership skills.
 But more importantly, enjoy every minute of it!

 Interested in becoming an energy expert and make a real impact in the industry?
-Check out how ESCP Europe's MSc in Energy Management will equip you with the tools you'll need!
+Check out how ESCP's MSc in Energy Management will equip you with the tools you'll need!